jerlendds/osintbuddy/README.md

 ### Installation
 1. Open your terminal
    - *Note for Windows: I recommend using [tabby](https://tabby.sh/) configured with a git bash profile*
-   - *Note for Windows: For this project to work you need unix line endings.
-Before cloning, run `git config --global core.autocrlf false` ([a](https://stackoverflow.com/a/13154031))*
+   - *Note for Windows: For this project to work you need unix line endings ([context](https://stackoverflow.com/a/13154031)).
+Before cloning, run:*

+      *`git config --global core.autocrlf false`*
-2. Clone the repo and submodules
+1. Clone the repo and submodules
    ```sh
    git clone --recurse-submodules https://github.com/jerlendds/osintbuddy.git
    cd osintbuddy
    ```
-3. Install Docker
+2. Install Docker
     - [Learn how to install Docker on Mac](https://docs.docker.com/desktop/install/mac-install/)
     - [Learn how to install Docker on Windows](https://docs.docker.com/desktop/install/windows-install/)
     - [Learn how to install Docker on Linux](https://docs.docker.com/desktop/install/linux-install/)
-4. Start the stack with Docker *(if the `cp` command doesn't work on your OS, copy and rename the `.env.example` file to `.env`)*:
+3. Start the stack with Docker *(if the `cp` command doesn't work on your OS, copy and rename the `.env.example` file to `.env`)*:
    ```sh
    cp .env.example .env
    docker compose up